TeamDynamix/tdx-quickstart-integrations/powershell samples/acct-dept-importer/README.md

 If you want to clear values, be sure that you provide a column for the field you want to clear and leave the cell values blank.

 ## Script Paramters ##
-This script requires all of following parameters to be set.
+This script requires all of following parameters to be set unless otherwise marked as optional.

 **-monitorFolder**
 *Data Type: String*